Sports Photography Guide for Beginners

 If you don't look like Popeye and would like to rest your arms between shots, a monopod is an extremely handy way to stabilize your camera.
 It's sort of like a tripod, but with only one leg.
 A monopod allows you to pivot and turn to follow the action but gives your arms a break.
 It also takes up only a fraction of the footprint that a tripod would, so you can be a little more low-key.

-Learn What You're Shooting
+4. Understand What You’re Shooting

 Taking a step away from the equipment, most photographers who have been in the game for a while will tell you that it's not necessarily the gear that makes the photo, but how a photographer uses the equipment they've got.
 Simply reacting to what you see isn't going to be fast enough.
 You've got to be able to anticipate things like where the ball is going to go, or when the boxer in red is going to throw a tremendous haymaker.
 Thinking one step ahead of your subject will allow you to visualize what's coming, so you don't have to always be catching up to what's happening.